 Troubleshooting common problems with two-stroke engines

-- Engine won’t idle properly—Adjust the carburetor.
+Engine won’t idle properly.
+Adjust the carburetor.
 Most engine models have an adjustment screw on the left side of the carburetor.
-Check your model to make sure.
-Adjusting the screw clockwise restricts fuel flow while adjusting counterclockwise increases fuel flow.
-Adjust the screw one way or the other until the engine can idle on its own, but be careful not to adjust too much in either direction.
-Too much fuel could cause the engine to flood frequently, while too little fuel could overheat the engine.
+Turning the screw clockwise restricts fuel flow, while turning it counterclockwise increases fuel flow.
+Adjust the screw until the engine can idle on its own.
+Don't overadjust, because too much fuel could cause the engine to flood frequently, while too little fuel could overheat the engine.

-- Engine smokes constantly—Most two-cycle engines will produce a little smoke upon startup, but if your engine continues to smoke throughout operation, your gas-to-oil mixture is probably incorrect.
+Engine smokes constantly.
+Most two-cycle engines produce a little smoke upon startup, but if your engine continues to smoke as it runs, your gas-to-oil mixture could be wrong.
 Most two-cycle engines require either a 50:1 or 40:1 mix.
 Check your owner’s manual to see the specific mix for your engine.
 If it still smokes, there might be excessive carbon buildup on the piston or in the exhaust.
 Clean both areas with a proper engine cleaning solvent.

-- Engine will not reach max RPM—Systematically check these areas: Check for clogged muffler, clogged intake, clogged or kinked fuel line, bad spark plug or poor fuel-to-gas ratio.
+Engine won't reach max RPM.
+Systematically check for a clogged muffler, clogged intake, clogged or kinked fuel line, bad spark plug or poor fuel-to-gas ratio.

 Parts to replace if your Tanaka engine won’t start